cessen/ropey/README.md

 [![Latest Release][crates-io-badge]][crates-io-url]
 [![Documentation][docs-rs-img]][docs-rs-url]

-Ropey is a Rust UTF-8 text [rope](https://en.wikipedia.org/wiki/Rope_(data_structure)) designed for programs such as text editors, that can efficiently handle large amounts of text and memory-incoherent edits.
+Ropey is a Rust UTF-8 text [rope](https://en.wikipedia.org/wiki/Rope_(data_structure)) for programs such as text editors, that can efficiently handle large amounts of text and memory-incoherent edits.

 ## Example usage